 Everyone has seen structures of DNA for decades and structures of proteins I suspect more often bewilder with their complexity than educate.

-Physical models do have the advantage that you can walk or peer around them, inspecting them from different sides.
+With physical models you can walk them, inspecting them from different sides.
 They also take up space.

 A bigger disadvantage is that they are static: it’s hard to convey that molecules move and are parts of dynamic processes if you present them as static exhibits.